devminds-ch/project-go/README.md

 golangci-lint run
 ```

-Note: make sure to install the tool first or execute it within CI.
+Note: the `golangci-lint` executable is available within the `devcontainer`.

 ### Run Go tests